Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Analytical Comparisons with Other Mechanisms

-Partition, in contrast to Exact Dollar Partition, performs poorly \emph{ex post}\footnote{For high stakes outcomes, we want a mechanism that performs well on average and rarely returns an especially bad outcome.} if the clusters are lopsided, with some cluster containing all good agents and other clusters containing low value agents.
+Partition, in contrast to \edp, performs poorly \emph{ex post}\footnote{For high stakes outcomes, we want a mechanism that performs well on average and rarely returns an especially bad outcome.} if the clusters are lopsided, with some cluster containing all good agents and other clusters containing low value agents.
 One natural fix is to deliberately choose a balanced partition where the weight of a cluster is based on the ratings of agents outside the cluster and we choose a clustering that minimizes the difference between the cluster weights.
-However for this and various notions of balanced partitions, computing the most balanced partition is NP-hard.
+However, for this and various notions of balanced partitions, computing the most balanced partition is NP-hard.
 What is even more problematic is that if we choose a balanced partition, the resulting mechanism is not strategyproof.

-We point out that there are instances where Partition may perform better than Exact Dollar Partition even if the rankings of the agents are unanimous.
+We point out that there are instances where Partition may perform better than \edp even if the rankings of the agents are unanimous.
 Consider a case where a highly preferred agent is in the same group as the lowest preferred agents, while other groups only contain medium preferred agents.
 In that case the weight of the cluster with the highest preferred agent might be so high that the lowest ranked agents might also be selected.
-The normalization of scores entailed in Exact Dollar Partition causes a certain loss of information and granularity compared to the other mechanisms.
-However, even in the example above, Exact Dollar Partition will ensure that when agents have highly correlated or unanimous preferences, the agent(s) that are unanimously on the top will be selected, even if some low-ranked agents are also selected.
+The normalization of scores entailed in \edp causes a certain loss of information and granularity compared to the other mechanisms.
+However, even in the example above, \edp will ensure that when agents have highly correlated or unanimous preferences, the agent(s) that are unanimously on the top will be selected, even if some low-ranked agents are also selected.